lcnetdev/scriptshifter/doc/hooks.md

 script- or language-specific extensions that can be managd by subject matter experts so that it's easy to isolate those specific features.

-This is implemented life cycle hooks, which are "ports" where additional logic can be executed to change the outcome of a transliteration at certain stages of the process.
+This is implemented by using life cycle hooks, which are "ports" into the transliteration workflow where additional logic can be executed to change the outcome of a transliteration at certain stages of the process.

 ## Overview of the transliteration process